 “If we remembered everything we should on most occasions be as ill off as if we remembered nothing.” ~William James

-Here is my 10-point guide to the psychology of memory and recall (it is based on an excellent review chapter by the distinguished UCLA memory expert, Professor Robert A. Bjork)
+Here is my 10-point guide to facts about memory (it is based on an excellent review chapter by the distinguished UCLA memory expert, Professor Robert A. Bjork).

 2. Forgetting helps you learn

 The idea that forgetting helps you learn seems counter-intuitive, but think of it this way: imagine if you created a brain that could remember and recall everything.

 When this amazing brain was trying to remember where it parked the car, it would immediately bring to mind all the car parks it had ever seen, then it would have to sort through the lot.

 Obviously the only one that’s of interest is the most recent.

 And this is generally true of most of our memories.
 Recent events are usually much more important than ones that happened a long time ago.

 To make your super-brain quicker and more useful in the real world you’d have to build in some system for discounting old, useless info.

 In fact, of course, we all have one of these super-brains with a discounting system: we call it ‘forgetting’.

 That’s why forgetting helps you learn: as less relevant information becomes inaccessible, we are naturally left with the information that is most important to our daily survival.